-There are 3 sets of audio i/o devices available: a) Handset, b) Built-in microphone and speaker, and c) External microphone and headset.
+There are three sets of audio I/O devices available: a) Handset, b) Built-in microphone and speaker, and c) External microphone and headset.
 The speaker is also used for ringing.
-For convenience, we shall simply refer to (b) as the speaker, and (c) as the headset where the context is clear.
+For convenience, where the context is clear, these are referred to as (b) the speaker, and (c) the headset.

 Only one audio device can be selected at anytime.
 The speaker is selected by pressing the SPEAKER button.
 The headset is selected by pressing the HEADSET button.
 When the SPEAKER or HEADSET is selected, the corresponding LED will be steady GREEN.
 The handset is selected whenever it goes from the on-hook to the off-hook position.
-Hence selecting or turning on of any of the audio device can be thought of as equivalent to an off-hook action, while turning off of any of the audio device while it is selected can be thought of as equivalent to on-hook or hang-up operation.
+Hence selecting or turning on of any of the audio device is equivalent to an off-hook action, while turning off of any of the audio devices while it is equivalent to an on-hook (hang-up) operation.

-When there are no active calls, all audio devices are unselected.
-When any one of the calls becomes active, the handset will be selected automatically as the audio device if it is off-hook, or else the speaker or the headset will be selected according to configuration: the user can configure whether speaker or the headset device has higher preference.
+When there are no active calls, all audio devices are deselected.
+When any one of the calls becomes active, the handset will be selected automatically as the audio device if it is off-hook, else the speaker or the headset will be selected according to configuration: the user can configure whether speaker or the headset device has higher preference.